eloaf/kwargs.nvim/README.md

 ## How plugin works

-- Uses Treesitter to find function call nodes at the cursor or in the selection.
+- Uses Treesitter to find function call nodes.
-- Uses LSP signature help to get argument names and types.
+- Uses LSP signature help for argument names and types.
-- Edits the buffer to insert or remove keywords as appropriate.
+- Edits the buffer to insert or remove keywords.
-- Supports both normal and visual mode operations.
+- Supports normal and visual mode.

 ## Configuration

 ### Languages

 Currently supports Python.
-To add support for other languages, extend `lua/kwargs/languages/`.
+To add other languages, extend `lua/kwargs/languages/`.